ACT 1. IPHIGENIA COMING TO HER WEDDING / WAR IS BREWING

 MUSIC - FILM - THEATRE - DANCE

 Composer, Kinan Azmeh mixes classical and modern Western and Arabic music to create a rich polyphonic score.
 Irina Patkanian’s film shows uncut takes of simple everyday struggle in the lives of refugees.
 Curated from hundreds of hours of observational takes, the film was shot over three years from Lesvos in 2015 to Lebanon in 2018.
 Lisa Schlesinger fuses the language of the Iphigenia myth with contemporary war reportage, combat lexicon, military weaponry, and UN Declarations.
-George De La Pena brings his unique marriage of classical ballet and multidisciplinary performance to Middle Eastern wedding and funeral dances.
+Hussein Smko brings deep roots as a survivor of five wars and his unique self-taught multi-disciplinary dancing styles to create highly specific and yet simultaneously universal ritualistic movements.
 Tae Sup Lee employs authentic and minimalistic design elements to evoke universal spaces for ritual.
 Experimental theatre director Marion Schoevaert orchestrates live music, film, text, dance and theatre into an entirely contemporary total new opera performance ritual.

 IPHIGENIA POINT BLANK was conceived in response to the refugee crisis as seen through the lens of the Iphigenia myth.
 It references Euripides’ plays, Iphigenia in Aulis and Iphigenia in Tauris, as its central metaphor and draws from the traditional form of the ancient Greek women’s lament from the Trojan and Peloponnesian War epics.
 It follows the plight and stories of refugees caught in the on-going war in the Middle East, the routes they travel to escape violence and the histories/stories they carry with them.